TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/README.txt

 1. Analyse_Main_Window_Static_Power_Spectrum -- computes spectrum with pwelch either over a single channel or over the mean of all channel.
 1. Continous_Power_Spectrum_Over_Depth -- computes spectrum over depth (from the spike repository of the Cortex Lab Github page)

+Since some static spectrum and spike analysis options depend in the probe view active channel selection, the analysis and plotting functions are also found in the probe view window functions.

 *****************